AhmedTohamy01/AhmedTohamy01/README.md

 I have experience in HTML | CSS | JavaScript | React | Redux | SASS | BootStrap | Ruby | Ruby on Rails | RSpec | SQL | Git | Github | VSCode | Code Linter | Firbase | Heroku | Github Pages | RESTful API.

 ***My Background:***<br>
 I have a long journey with technology.
 From 15 years in IT to CEO for a tech startup for 3 years, Then i discovered my passion for coding!
-So, I joined one of the best coding boot-camps worldwide, where i spent 1500+ hours in coding with many other developers from different countries .
+So, I joined one of the best coding boot-camps worldwide, where i spent 1500+ hours in coding with many other developers from all over the world .
 <br><br>
 I'm always eager to learn , open to change my way in thinking and implementing things, open to learn new technologies, frameworks and development techniques everyday!